-Russell outlined that: “As the provisions of the FTA’s become more fully implemented, it is quite possible that significant impacts in practice-specific legal services will be seen (especially if the Korean regulatory environment continues its very recent (and still gradual) float towards pro-business policies).”
+Russell outlined that: “As the FTA’s provisions become more fully implemented, it is quite possible that we’ll see significant impacts in practice-specific legal services (especially if the Korean regulatory environment continues its very recent (and still gradual) float towards pro-business policies).”

 Will a proposed three-way FTA with Japan and China likely to have a significant impact upon the nature and volume of legal work in Korea?

 “Increased ties with China offer intriguing opportunities to buyers of Korean legal services.
-China has been Korea’s largest trading partner for several years, but that relationship is maturing in meaningful ways that will very likely require increased reliance on legal services (China’s awarding Korean companies an RMB 80.0 billion RQFII quota is only one recent example)”Russell outlined.
+China has been Korea’s largest trading partner for several years.
+But that relationship is maturing in meaningful ways.
+It will very likely require more reliance on legal services (China’s awarding Korean companies an RMB 80.0 billion RQFII quota is only one recent example)”Russell outlined.

 How have changes in technology impacted legal practice in Korea?

-Russell explained that: “Korea is (in)famous for combining the old and the new in an often charming, and at times befuddling, manner.
-On the one hand, Korea’s penchant for tech savviness and unsurpassed connectivity is no less than would be expected in the hometown of companies like Samsung and LG.
-On the other hand, “face time” (for the sake of face time) is, for better and worse, more than simply an antiquated relic of a simpler time – in some cases it may seem an almost sacred element of firm culture.”
+Russell explained, “Korea is (in)famous for combining the old and the new in an often charming, and at times befuddling, manner.
+Further, Korea’s penchant for tech savviness and unsurpassed connectivity is no less than we expect in the hometown of companies like Samsung and LG.
+Besides, “face time” (for the sake of face time) is, for better and worse, more than simply an antiquated relic of a simpler time.
+In some cases, it may seem an almost sacred element of firm culture.”

 How has law blogging influenced you?

-“In reality, legal blogging encourages me to better contextualize individual client issues, stay abreast of changing legal developments and find answers to clients’ questions even before they pose them.”
+“In reality, legal blogging encourages me to contextualize individual client issues better as most lawyers in Asia do.
+It helps me stay abreast of changing legal developments and find answers to clients’ questions even before they pose them.”

 On advice for law students eying a career in law in Korea:

-“As I say on my blog, experience practicing in major legal markets (such as New York, Hong Kong or London) and Korean language skills are appreciated, though not, strictly speaking, prerequisite.
+“As I say on my blog, experience practicing in major legal markets (such as New York, Hong Kong or London) and Korean language skills are appreciated.
+Though not, strictly speaking, a prerequisite.
 Korean legal employers will also want to see demonstrable ties to Korea (or at least demonstrable international interest and a compelling response to the inevitable “why Korea” question).”

 - The full text of this interview with Ryan Russel appears in the new book: A Comprehensive Guide to the the Asia-Pacific Legal Markets